Free Next Day Delivery on orders £399 and over Free Next Day Delivery on orders £399 and over

 Will my new washer dryer need a vent?

-Majority of washer dryers don’t need a vent because they use condensing technology, as long as there is an electricity and water supply.
-Although, a few washer dryers that don’t have this feature means that you will need to install the vent through an external wall to the outside.
+The majority of washer dryers don't need a vent because they use condensing technology, so all you'll need is electricity and a water supply.
+There are a few washer dryers that don't have this feature, so should you choose this type of washer dryer you will need to install the vent through an external wall to the outside.

 How much does a washer dryer cost to run?